5th anniversary of Pike Co. massacre

-Six members of the Wagner family are facing charges in the execution-style slayings of eight members of the Rhoden family
+Four members of the Wagner family face in the execution-style slayings of eight members of the Rhoden family

-CINCINNATI, OH (FOX19) - Monday morning marked the third anniversary of Ohio’s most complex homicide investigation.
+WAVERLY, Ohio (FOX19) - Thursday marks the fifth anniversary of Ohio’s most complex homicide investigation.

-Eight members of the Rhoden family were found dead April 22, 2016, in their Pike County homes.
+Eight members of the Rhoden family were found dead the morning of April 22, 2016, in their Pike County homes in southern Ohio.

 The slayings are considered the state’s biggest and most complex homicide investigation to date, resulting in more than 1,000 tips, hundreds of people interviewed and dozens of search warrants, officials say.